 Once you answer these, you can start planning your content.
 This should be a mix of content you’ve created and curated links from around the web.

 1. Apply the 80/20 rule.

 - 80% of your content should be fun, entertaining or educational, and most of all non-intrusive.
-20% can ask for something in return.
+20% can directly promote yourself or ask for something in return.

 - Examples of content that falls under the 80% would be sharing a favorite store for holiday shopping or some holiday-related tips that are relevant to your industry.

 - For the remaining 20%, you can do things like share listings, promote holiday specials and generally pitch your services to potential customers.

 2. Remember that a picture is worth a thousand words, and usually even more likes!

 - BuzzSumo found Facebook posts with images saw 2.3x engagement than posts without images.